 The university is a space for critical thinking, innovation and discoveries.
 It is also a place where emerging leaders are formed, the change agents who will make an impact in academia, public and business sectors and in our communities.

 Knowledge Now: Grad Research @ York showcases our graduate scholars undertaking cutting-edge, and socially engaged research.
-From video-recorded interviews, live panel discussion on pressing social issues to stories highlighting our grad students, Knowledge Now presents a collection of new ideas and technologies in development and possibilities for a better future!
+From video-recorded interviews, and live panel discussions on pressing social issues to stories highlighting our grad students, Knowledge Now presents a collection of new ideas and technologies in development and possibilities for a better future!

 Discover Grad Research @ York